RoboCupAtHomeJP/AtHome2024/rules/OPL/gr_en.md

 The default *start signal* (unless stated otherwise) is *door opening*.
 The robot is waiting behind the door, outside the *Arena* and accompanied by a team member.
-The test starts when a referee (not a team member) opens the door.
+The test starts when a TC (not a team member) opens the door.
 <!-- Other start signals are allowed but must be authorized by the *Technical Committee* (TC) during the *Robot Inspection*. -->

 ### Entering and leaving the *Arena*